Yahweasel/nonlocal-forage/README.md

 corresponding to the key, serialized to be safe on most platforms.
 The content is also serialized; see `src/serializer.ts` for details on how data is serialized.

+Nonlocal backends—that is, every backend provided by this library other than cacheForage—additionally provide one extra method not normally in localForage:
+`storageEstimate`. `await lf.storageEstimate()` returns an object in the form of `navigator.storage.estimate()`.
+It has a `quota` field and a `usage` field, referencing the number of bytes of storage maximum provided by the backend, and the number of bytes used, respectively.
+This method is correctly named: it is an *estimate*.

 ## Google Drive